 Seeing Your Dentist for Teeth Whitening

 When you come to our office to have your teeth whitened, we will start by placing a rubber shield or some gel on your gums to keep them safe.
 Afterward we'll apply some whitening product to your teeth.
 This is done with a specially made "mouthguard."
 (We can also make these mouthguards for you to use when whitening your teeth at home.)
 This procedure isn't meant to make your teeth whiter nor will it work for you if you have crowns or veneers made from ceramic or porcelain.
 Nevertheless, if you're seeking long-lasting results and you're concerned about safety, you should visit our office to make sure that things are done correctly.

 Whitening your teeth is safe, but it could make your teeth feel more sensitive especially immediately afterwards.
 If you have any tooth decay or some form of receding gums, you're more likely to experience this sensitivity than someone who has a healthy smile.
 This sensitivity is something that's typically felt on one of your initial treatments, but that will diminish afterwards.
 Otherwise, this procedure is safe, even though it's essentially the same as bleaching your teeth.
 Considering this, you may wish to try some tooth whitening toothpaste first.
 Doing so should remove any surface stains without using any bleach.

-These contain either carbamide or hydrogen peroxide that will help lighten the color that's deep inside of your teeth.
-If this doesn't produce the desired result, call Riverstone Family Dentistry at (360) 326-1443.
+If you're interested in a strong and effective professional teeth whitening service, call Riverstone Family Dentistry at (360) 326-1443.
 We have many years of success in helping people whiten their teeth.
 You should be next.